Google Quietly Makes 'Optional' Web DRM Mandatory In Chrome

 Widevine like all EME are plugins, they are not part of the browser binary, but separate libraries.
 Chromium couldn't be open source if it wasn't designed that way.
 So remove the plugin?
 In any case the part about researching Chrome...
 WTF?
 Chromium is open source...

+See related story here [slashdot.org].
+You can no longer remove that plugin.
+As for chromium you could always compile your own version to allow you to remove the plugin in question but it's probably easier (and better in principle) just to dump chrome and it's offshoots altogether.

+Chromium doesn't even support widevine since it uses proprietary codecs, and those are only enabled in official Chrome builds.

-Is it just me (Score:4, Insightful)
+Is it just me (Score:5, Insightful)

 Or is anyone else getting tired of basic internet tools being turned in to monsters?
 By that I am talking about FireFox deciding to not trust a certificate, you can't select "Yes, I know, give it to me anyway".
 EG: StartCom's certs - you can't click past, you have to use another browser.